Wine Tasting Etiquette

 Flights of wine await tasters in a Napa Valley tasting room.
 Photo © Delstudio

 Wine Tasting Etiquette Tips

-- Call ahead.
-Many tasting rooms in Napa Valley want reservations, especially for groups.
+- Make an appointment.
+Many tasting rooms in Napa Valley now require reservations, especially for groups.
 It's a good idea to check the winery's website for visiting hours and reservation requirements first.
 Take care not to over-schedule your day so you'll arrive on time.

 - Wait to be served.
 Napa Valley tasting rooms are often busy.
 Don't nudge your way up to the counter ahead of others and don't shout to get your server's attention.
 Be patient.
 Your experienced server will wait on you as soon as possible.

 - Don't wear perfume or cologne.
 Strong scents in the tasting room will overwhelm the subtle aromas of wine.
 It will be distracting to others around you as well and considered poor wine tasting etiquette.

 - Keep your voice at a conversational volume.
 You're at an educational event, not in a bar.